lllDavid/device_fingerprint/README.md

 python manage.py runserver
 ```
 ## Fingerprint
-- On visiting the homepage (http://127.0.0.1:8000/) a device fingerprint is generated and logged to the browser console.
+- On visiting the homepage (http://127.0.0.1:8000/) a fingerprint is generated and logged to the browser console

-- For conversion options see website/fingerprint/helpers.py or website/fingerprint/views.py
+- Fingerprint data Conversion functions are located at website/fingerprint/helpers.py

 ## Components
 Fingerprint Dataclass: